Clip path

 • The expiry of the contract term

-• On mutual agreement between employer and employee
+• On mutual agreement between the employer and the employee

 • When a parent or a guardian has requested the same for an employee below the age of 18 years